BU Logo

 Please feel free to stop by my zoom office hours.
 I'm happy to talk with you about the course, research in AI, computer vision, machine learning, your plans for the future, or anything else.
 Check out my personal web page (in need of updating...) to get to know me a little.

-Responsibilities of the Teaching Fellows:
+Responsibilities of the Teaching Fellow and Co-Instructors:

 Learning Objectives